 Austin, TX 787-3193

-Then the exemption will be invalid and you will be required to comply with Texas' Business Opportunity Act which required registration of your Business Opportunity and a pre-sales disclosure process.
+Then the exemption will be invalid, and you will be required to comply with the Texas Business Opportunity Act, which requires registration of your business opportunity and a pre-sale disclosure process.

 - Texas Business Opportunity Act - This is a link to the actual text of the Texas Business Opportunity Act as published by the Texas Secretary of State.
 The Act defines what constitutes a business opportunity, registration and disclosure requirements imposed on sellers of business opportunities, and the exemption for franchisors.